zhiwenh/delib/README.md

 ├── delib.js/         - (delib config file)

 ```
 The library can be used without creating a project.
-You will need to pass connection arguments into [delib.eth.init()](#Ethereum+init).
-To use the IPC methods you will need to pass in an IPC path into [delib.eth.initIPC()](#Ethereum+initIPC).
+You can pass in custom connection options and project file paths.
+Look in the library usage to see how.

-### Config File
+### Config file

-The file `delib.js` contains the config options.
-Here's a breakdown of the options in the file.
+A file called `delib.js` gets made when you create a project.
+It contains your project's configuration options.
+Use this to adjust your project file paths, connection options, and default CLI transaction options.

 ```
 {